 Not only is scuba diving a safe activity, it’s actually good for you.
-Once seen as an extreme sport, it is now enjoyed by the young & old all around the world.
-However, there are a few potential health risks for those who have pre-existing conditions or don’t practise safe diving.
+Once seen as an extreme sport, it is now enjoyed by young & old all around the world.
+However, there are a few potential health risks for those who don’t practise safe diving or have pre-existing conditions.
 The most-common and most-talked-about scuba diving injury is Decompression Sickness, which is also called DCS or The Bends.
 The scientific cause of DCS is too much nitrogen in the body’s tissues.
 The diver’s blood-nitrogen level increases when diving at depth, and it needs time to be released slowly.
 The release of nitrogen is initially done by ascending to the surface slowly at the end of each dive.
 But after diving it’s important that the diver does not go into an area of low pressure, such as climb a mountain or fly in an aircraft.
 Scuba diving after flying is ok, but not flying after diving.
 Other causes of DCS can be pre-existing conditions in the diver, as well as dehydration.
-Therefore, divers need to complete and sign a medical document before learning to scuba dive, and they need to always drink plenty of non-alcoholic fluids before and after each dive.
+Therefore, divers need to complete and sign a medical document before learning to scuba dive, and they need to always drink plenty of water before and after each dive.

 Considerations to ensure safe scuba diving